 SUSAN DENTZER: That’s important because over a five- to ten-year period, even a polyp that starts out benign can develop into colon cancer.
 Yet there are other, more easily performed screening tests that, while not as conclusive as colonoscopies, are still useful.
 The current consensus among experts is that any or all of these tests should begin at age 50, although there is growing discussion about starting them even earlier, at age 40.

 DR. DAVID FLEISCHER: In the average risk patient, screening generally begins over the age of 50.
 Everybody would think that you should have a hemacult test.
 That’s a… just a card where your stool is sampled to see if it has blood that you don’t see with your eyes.
 So a hemacult test should be on an annual basis.

-This test should then be followed up every two to three years with a more thorough investigation of the colon, such as a sigmoidoscopy, or every five years with a colonoscopy.
-Unlike a colonscopy, a sigmoidoscopy can be performed without a sedative in a primary care physician’s office, after the patient cleans out his or her colon with the aid of enemas.
+SUSAN DENTZER: This test should then be followed up every two to three years with a more thorough investigation of the colon, such as a sigmoidoscopy, or every five years with a colonoscopy.
+Unlike a colonoscopy, a sigmoidoscopy can be performed without a sedative in a primary care physician’s office, after the patient cleans out his or her colon with the aid of enemas.

-DR. DAVID FLEISCHER: A sigmoidoscopy is a tube that’s generally about 60 centimeters that’s inserted through the rectum, and it enables you to look at about a third of the colon, 25 percent to a third of the colon.
+DR. DAVID FLEISCHER: A sigmoidoscopy is a tube that’s generally about 60 centimeters that’s inserted through the rectum, and it enables you to look at about a third of the colon, 25% to a third of the colon.
 The plusses are it’s simple and less expensive; the downsides are you only examine part of the colon.
-Fleischer says another screening procedure is a so-called double contrast barium enema.

 DENNIS FRANZ: A simple test could save your life.
 How do I know so much?
 My father didn’t catch it early, and he died.
 So while this message is for you, it’s also for him.